trippleflux/nxscripts/nxmydb/trunk/readme.txt

 # Connection type
-Compression     = True          # Use compression for the server connection SSL_Enable      = True          # Use SSL encryption for the server connection SSL_Ciphers     = HIGH          # List of allowable ciphers to use for SSL encryption
+Compression     = True          # Use compression for the server connection

 # Connection pools
 Pool_Minimum    = 2             # Minimum number of sustained connections (must be greater than zero)